 Private Sector Development (PSD)

-Through the Master of Business Administration (MBA) Corps activity, WIE demonstrates the value of professionally trained managers to small business owners, some of whom cling to traditional family run business practices and are reluctant to bring in professionals perceived to be ‘outsiders’.
-MBA Business Matchmaking Roundtables pair MBA graduates with target businesses, and the activity further prepars the MBA graduates for their assignments, and then mentors the MBA in their work with the business as well as mentoring the business owner in managing their staff.
-Mentoring is an important aspect of this activity; it helps the business owner understand how to incorporate new ideas into her business as well as helping the recent MBA learn how to be more effective in his or her new role.
-Currently operating in Kabul, the MBA Corps will soon expand into WIEs other regions of operations.
+Through the MBA Corps activity, WIE demonstrates the value of professionally trained managers to small business owners, some of whom cling to traditional family run business practices and are reluctant to bring in professionals perceived to be ‘outsiders.’
+Mentoring is an important aspect of this activity; it helps the business owner understand how to incorporate innovative ideas into his or her business as well as helping the recent MBA graduate learn how to be more effective in his or her new role.

 One of the issues identified as a barrier to growth for micro, small, and medium enterprises (MSMEs) is the lack of professional management skills and expertise that are required for a business to grow beyond a certain stage.
 Without these skills, the business often stops growing and may even fail.
-Intended to address the need to professionalize management, the Entrepreneurship Toolkit helps trouble shoot and support the growth of private businesses.
-The toolkit is distributed to WIE client businesses and serves as a reference book so that these businesses can utilize the information as needed in different components of their businesses.
-The toolkit is currently under development and will be available in two levels.
-Level I will address startup and micro-sized artisanal businesses, and level II will address the SME market, and
+Intended to address the need to professionalize management, the Entrepreneurship Toolkit (the toolkit) is designed to support the growth of private businesses.
+The toolkit serves as a reference so that the WIE beneficiary businesses can utilize the information as needed in the course of expanding their businesses.